Alcohol is less harmful after 50 years !

 Other spirits like vodka, gin, and white rum

 These spirits have high in calories and don’t have any health benefits at all. if fact they do harm.

 It is not advisable to take beer in high quantities as it contains lots of calories (10 to 15 grams of carbs per 5 oz).
 Though it is a good antioxidant.
 Avoiding a moderate amount can lead to health hazards.

 So much of calories and it is always good to avoid these sugars, remember health comes first!

 A recent study examines the health impact of consuming alcohol at different ages.
 The authors conclude that, for people over the age of 50, health risks may be less severe.

 Alcohols that are beneficial to health:

-It has lowest sugar content and thus low calories, but it also contains resveratol, that super antioxidant able to combat cancer and reduce signs of aging among-st other feats.
+It has the lowest sugar content and thus low calories, but it also contains resveratrol, that super antioxidant able to combat cancer and reduce signs of aging amongst other feats.

 Wood aged spirits like Whiskey, Brandy, Scotch and Cognac